pamcgrath3/studious-invention/README.md

 ## Write Up

-Our exploration into web development began as a research project, driven by our lack of prior knowledge on the topic.
-Several months ago, we embarked on a mission to understand the basics of HTML and CSS, starting from scratch.
+Our exploration into web development began as a research project, driven by our lack of prior knowledge on the topic and coding in general.
+Several days ago, we embarked on a mission to understand the basics of HTML and CSS, starting from scratch.

 We immersed ourselves in tutorials and documentation, absorbing the fundamental concepts of web design one step at a time.
 Despite the initial challenges, each new lesson bolstered our understanding and propelled us forward.